lkodinsson/MARS/Core/Characters/Maneuvers.md

 **Stamina Cost:** 2
 **Action Speed:** Full-round

 Move up to three times your speed in a straight line over a distance of at least 3m, and make a melee attack with +2 to hit and damage.
 If you also have the Knock Down maneuver, you may pay 1 more stamina to make an attack at the end of your movement as per the Knock Down maneuver.
-If you do, the bonus to hit and damage are reduced to +1.
+If you do, the bonus to hit and damage are reduced to zero.

 ## Concussive Strike